SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

   }
 ```

-Your list widget will look like this when the data is empty:
+When the data is vacant, your list widget will appear as follows:
 ![image](https://user-images.githubusercontent.com/107838226/212546123-33b8943e-094c-4de5-9f23-61868ee4e51b.png)